Stachelbeere1248/terradle-solver/README.md

 ```
 ./tarradle-solver --mode openers
 ```
-List the amount of attempts the solver needs for each weapon:
+List the amount of attempts the solver needs to determine the stats of every weapon.
+Note that it counts until it has found out the exact stats of the item, rather than the item itself.
+Due to luck, this results in slightly higher try-counts than an actual terradle would take, while not counting additional "random" tries when items have same stats.
 ```
 ./terradle-solver --mode simulate # | sort
 ```